zulip/docker-zulip/README.md

   engine.
-- We [recommend at least 2GB of available RAM][prod-requirements] for running a production Zulip server; you'll want 4GB if you're building the container (rather than using the prebuilt images).
+- We [recommend at least 2GB of available RAM][prod-requirements] for running a production Zulip server; you'll want 4GB if you're building the container (rather than using the pre-built images).
 If you're just testing and/or aren't expecting a lot of users/messages, you can get away with significantly less especially for the `postgres`, `memcached`, etc. containers, because Docker makes it